The One Bouquet per Day Series

 Gathering flowers was always a favourite childhood pastime of mine.
 As I grew older, it also became a way to meditate and to root myself in my surroundings.
 Turning it into a daily routine was like opening a door to something new though.
 I soon noticed how I started to see my surroundings differently, how my memory improved and how my inner map became more rich in detail.
 As a creative, I also recognised that sticking to the routine of picking one bouquet per day allows me to clean my mental windshield from what is unnecessary information and brings me back to what is essential for my work.

-Over the years, the number of those who follow my daily gatherings has grown to more than 16.7K around the world.
+Over the years, the number of those who follow my daily gatherings has grown to more than 17.4K around the world.
 Many of them have joined me in picking one bouquet per day.
-Some do so for a couple of weeks to learn more about what is growing around them, others have found that having a purpose of being in nature every day helps to improve their mental health and wellbeing, it’s something to look forward to, a daily ritual.
+Some do so for a couple of weeks to learn more about what is growing around them, others have found that having a purpose of being in nature every day helps to improve their mental health and well-being, it’s something to look forward to, a daily ritual.

 I see myself as an advocate for Slow Flowers, a movement where florists, farmers and consumers focus on flowers that are locally, seasonally and ethically grown and/ or native to our surroundings.
 As someone who can reach out to many through my social media channels, I encourage my audience to recognise the value of locally sourced flowers that meet the Slow Flower movement criteria, whether it’s a bunch of flowers for the kitchen table, a gift or for an event.
 An extension of my One Bouquet per Day project is teaching plant and edible flower identification, natural plant dye classes and talks about the interaction of human population, cut flower consumption and biodiversity.